International Labour Organization (ILO)

 The Indian Railways has developed a low-cost ventilator ‘Jeevan’ at its premier coach production unit,Rail Coach Factory (RCF), Kapurthala in Punjab.The cost of “Jeevan”is around Rs 10,000 without the compressor and it will not rise over Rs 30,000 even after adding a few more indicators.The ventilator is now awaiting the final clearance from the Indian Co

 National Securities Depository Limited

-The enactment of Depositories Act in August 1996 paved the way for establishment of NSDL in August 1996.
+The enactment of the Depositories Act in August 1996 paved the way for the establishment of NSDL in August 1996.